ankit-gupta-dscientist/FINALPROJECT/README.md

 library(plotly)

-Had issues with modeling section, debugged code many time, and ultimately ran into issues capping execution.
-Gave a best faith coding effort with all present in the .r file library(DT)
+library(DT)

 library(readxl)

 library(caret)

+Had issues with modeling section, debugged code many time, and ultimately ran into issues capping execution.
+Gave a best faith coding effort with all present in the .r file.
+R Project originated with github integration, however multiple push requests eroded connection, so uploaded UI and server files.